L1zardKing/SalesTaxes/README.md

 # SalesTaxes
 SalesTaxes

-Import the project as a java project inside an IDE and run the tests.
+Clone the repo, import the project as a java project inside an IDE and run the tests (testTest.java class) with jUnit4.